-ESU 4 frequently has professional development activities and workshops for teachers and administrators.
+ESU 4 always has professional development activities and workshops for teachers and administrators.
 Teachers are encouraged to attend.
-Teachers are allowed 3 professional days throughout the school year and may have more if the administration approves.
+Teachers are entitled to three professional days throughout the school year and may be granted additional days if approved by the administration.

-Johnson County Central's Professional Growth Requirements:
+"Johnson County Central's Professional Growth Requirements:

-The professional growth period for employees who obtained tenure status shall commence on the first contracted day of service following the employee's attainment of permanent status and shall conclude on the preceding day six years thereafter.
+The professional growth period for employees who obtained tenure status shall commence on the first contracted day of service following the employee's attainment of permanent status.
+It shall conclude on the preceding day six years thereafter.